TheDizzler/ElevatorSimulator/README.md

 >- fixed a bug where height was getting value of width in ImageButton constructor
 >- added a layer depth control to GUIControls and Sprites; set GUIControl default to 1.0f and Sprite to 0.0f
 >- added spinner control
+>- fixed issue where dialog button area not re-sizing properly when pre-made button added

 ## Need to do